dag-andersen/khaos-monkey/README.md

 ## Target Grouping

-By default all pods in a `ReplicaSet` is grouped.
+By default, all pods in a `ReplicaSet` are grouped.
 So if a `Deployment` has `4` replicas the monkey may kill *x* pods of those replicas.
 You can make a custom group by adding a label to the pods - e.g. `khaos-group=my-group`.
 This would make the monkey treat your custom group the same way it treats a `ReplicaSet`.

-> *Example*: Lets say that deployment `depA` has 2 pods/replicas and deployment `depB` has 1 pod/replicas and all 3 pods/replicas has the label `khaos-group=my-group`.
+> *Example*: Let's say that deployment `depA` have 2 pods/replicas and deployment `depB` has 1 pod/replicas and all 3 pods/replicas has the label `khaos-group=my-group`.
 The monkey is set to `./khaos-monkey fixed 2`.
-In this case the monkey will kill either 2 pods of `depA`' pods or 1 pod from each deployment, since they are treated as being in the same group.
+In this case, the monkey will kill either 2 pods of `depA`' pods or 1 pod from each deployment since they are treated as being in the same group.

 *deployment example*:
 ```yaml